trgwii/Batch-Style-Guide/README.md

 * `setlocal` / `endlocal` - They change the way variable scoping works in the current environment
 * `echo on` / `echo off` - These toggle if lines of source code are outputted during program execution.
-* `color` - This command changes the color or background color of the terminal emulator it is running in, and not the traditional way by changing the output of other commands to output ANSI escape codes, but through some backdoor mechanism present in cmd.exe.
+* `color` - This command changes the color or background color of the terminal emulator it is running in, and not the traditional way by changing the output of other commands to output ANSI escape codes, but through some backdoor mechanism present in `cmd.exe`.

 These commands don't really do anything except modify the behavior of other parts of your environment, they are not commands.
 They are directives for your environment.